 5. What is Temporary or Courtesy registration?

 Temporary registration is provided to an applicant who, because of an employment opportunity, requires immediate registration in Nova Scotia.
 For up to 30 days a temporary registration can be provided to an applicant already registered and living in another province.

 The applicant must provide all the required documents and pay all required fees before a temporary registration can be issued.
 Temporary registration is only provided when an applicant requires registration and can’t wait until the next meeting of the Board of Examiners.

-Registrants may apply for Associate registration if:
+Inactive/associate registrants pay 50% of the regular registration fee.
+Registrants may apply for associate registration status if:

 - They are eligible for active status.

 - They are not in default of any obligations to the College.